Counseling and Psychological Services

 - Services for students experiencing difficulties with anxiety, depression, family and relationship troubles, substance use, and other concerns.

-- Services include, but are not limited to, group and individual counseling, relationship and academic counseling, crisis intervention, alcohol/drug counseling, psychiatric consultation, and community referrals.
+- Services include, but are not limited to, initial consultation, individual and group counseling, crisis intervention, psychiatric consultation, and community referrals.

 How do I schedule the first appointment at CPS?